-- Paternity affidavits can be completed at the hospital at the time of birth, the local county recorder office or a local Child Support Recovery Unit (CSRU) office.
+- Parents can complete the VPA at the hospital at the time of birth, the local county recorder office, or a local Child Support Recovery Unit (CSRU) office.
 All paternity affidavits submitted require a notary public’s signature and a copy of each parent's ID (see above for appropriate IDs).

 Who can complete a paternity affidavit?

-- The biological mother and father both sign the paternity affidavit and agree that the people signing are the biological mother and father, which establishes a legal father.
-However, if the mother was married at conception or at the birth or at any time in between conception and birth, the person the mother was married to is considered the legal father.
+- The biological mother and father both sign the paternity affidavit and agree the people signing are the biological mother and father.
+If the mother was married at conception, at the birth, or at any time in between conception and birth, the person the mother was married to is considered the legal father.
 In this situation, a court order needs to be filed to disestablish the legal father.

 When can I complete the paternity affidavit?